chaoszhang/ASTER/README.md

 Q: I have aligned genomes (>10M sites) and the average nucleotide identity is >80% between closely related species (e.g. birds, mammals, or abundant taxon sampling).

-A: I recommend **MASTER-site** (faster) and **MASTER-pair** (slower).
+A: I recommend **CASTER-site** (faster) and **CASTER-pair** (slower).
 Those methods are usually 1-2 magnitudes faster than concatenation-based maximum likelihood methods yet more accurate in presence of incomplete lineage sorting.
 Please run both and select the species tree that makes more sense.

 Q: I have gene trees with branch lengths and Bootstrap/Baysian supports and I know that horizontal gene transfers and hybridizations are rare.